hipertextos/hipertextos.github.io/_posts/2014-9-7-hipertextosframework.md

 ---
 layout: post
-title: Hipercss (hipertextos framework v0.9)
+title: Hipercss
 ---

+Hipercss is the hipertextos framework version 0.9.

 CSS the old way.
 No pre-processors, no less, no sass.
 Just CSS and (if you want) a little bit of javascript.
 Simple and effective.